CompuTec/computec-docs/docs/wms/user-guide/fifo-fefo-fmfo-queues.md

 :::info
 For FEFO-managed items, if there is no 'ExpDate' set for a Batch using this queue type, the system defaults to recognizing it as the earliest date during location-based searches in this queue type.
 This ensures proper sequence management based on available expiry dates.
 :::

+---
+Understanding and applying the right queue management strategy is vital to streamline inventory operations and minimize waste.
+Whether your items are managed by Batch, Serial Number, or neither, adopting FIFO, FEFO, or FMFO based on your operational goals ensures efficiency and compliance.